On Feasible Rewards in Multi-Agent Inverse Reinforcement Learning: Introduction

-In the single-agent IRL domain, there has been significant progress in understanding theoretical properties. \citet{pmlr-v139-metelli21a} introduced explicit conditions for feasible reward functions and efficient algorithms for unknown transition models and expert policies with access to a generative model.
-This work was extended to settings without a generative model~\citep{lindner2023active} and stricter optimality metrics~\citep{zhao2024inverse,metelli2023theoretical}.
-However, these studies are limited to single-agent settings and compare performance based on criteria that are not directly applicable to general-sum competitive Markov games.
+The extension of IRL to the multi-agent setting introduces novel complexities, particularly concerning the definition of optimality and the multiplicity of Nash equilibria, given that each agent's optimal strategy is dependent on the strategies of all other agents.
+This necessitates the adoption of game-theoretic solution concepts, with the Nash equilibrium being the most prevalent~\citep{goktas2024efficient, DBLP:journals/corr/abs-1807-09936, ramponi2023imitation, EvaluatingStrategic}.
+In contrast to the substantial progress in understanding the theoretical underpinnings of single-agent IRL, the theoretical foundations of Multi-agent Inverse Reinforcement Learning remain comparatively underexplored.
+In single-agent IRL~\citet{pmlr-v139-metelli21a} established explicit conditions for feasible reward functions and developed efficient algorithms for unknown transition models and expert policies, assuming access to a generative model.
+This work has been extended to settings without a generative model~\citep{lindner2023active}, stricter optimality metrics~\citep{zhao2024inverse,metelli2023theoretical}, and offline settings~\cite{lazzati2024offlineinverserlnew, zhao2024inverse}.
+However, these studies are confined to single-agent scenarios and evaluate performance based on criteria that are not directly transferable to general-sum Markov games.
+In \cref{sec:related_work} we provide an extensive discussion on related works.

-This paper seeks to bridge the gap between the theoretical understanding of IRL in single-agent settings and its application to multi-agent systems.
-We extend the characterization of feasible reward sets to multi-agent settings by introducing explicit conditions for $n$-person general-sum Markov games.
-Additionally, we provide a comprehensive sample complexity analysis in the presence of a generative model of the transition model and the Nash experts policy.
+This paper aims to bridge the existing gap between the theoretical understanding of IRL in single-agent systems and its application to multi-agent systems.
+Specifically, we first address the research question:

-Our contributions are as follows: \begin{itemize} \item Extending the implicit conditions for feasible reward functions from two-person to $n$-person general-sum Markov games, building on \citet{DBLP:journals/corr/abs-1806-09795}. \item Deriving an explicit characterization of the reward function feasible under a Nash-expert strategy, inspired by \citet{pmlr-v139-metelli21a}. \item Introducing the Nash Gap as an optimality criterion in Inverse Learning for general-sum Markov Games, extending its use beyond standard MARL. \item Considering the problem of recovering the feasible set of reward functions in Markov Games, we proved an upper bound on the sample complexity having access to the generative model and accounting for errors in transition probabilities and expert policy estimation. \end{itemize}